Abul Fateh: Bangladeshi ambassador

 He then took up the position of Bangladesh's first Ambassador in Paris (1972–1976).
 The early part of this posting involved extensive travel in Africa to persuade African governments to recognise the independence of Bangladesh.
 In 1973 he represented Bangladesh at a Commonwealth conference for Youth Ministers in Lusaka.
 In 1975 he went to Morocco and, at a time of a shortage in supply of phosphates, managed to secure a substantial phosphate shipment for Bangladesh.

 In mid-1975 he was selected to be High Commissioner in the UK, which post he took up in early 1976.
 His two years in London (1976–1977) saw him Chairing the Commonwealth Conference on Human Ecology and Development and the Bangladesh government approved his recommendation that dual citizenship be permitted.
 Many people from Bangladesh were settled in the UK, whose remittances into Bangladesh were an important source of foreign exchange.
 He pointed out that to oblige them to forgo Bangladesh citizenship if they took up the benefits of British nationality was not conducive to the continued maintenance of their ties to the mother country.

 His last post was as ambassador in Algiers (1977–1982).
 He represented the Bangladesh government at conferences on Namibia in Algiers of the United Nations (1980) and the Non Aligned Conference (1981).
 He retired from that post in 1982.

-Fateh became a casualty of Bangladesh's complex and shifting political landscape towards the end of his career.
-As he was closely identified with Bangladesh's initial, Liberation War era administration Fateh was not favoured by the military-backed regimes which followed it.
+Abul Fateh became a casualty of Bangladesh's complex and shifting political landscape towards the end of his career.
+As he was closely identified with Bangladesh's initial, Liberation War era administration Abul Fateh was not favoured by the military-backed regimes which followed it.
 Contemporary historians have characterised his Ambassadorial assignment to Algeria as a premature transfer and a virtual exile in a diplomatic post which was a relative back-water.
-One commentator voicing the widely held belief that Fateh was "a victim of conspiracy hatched against him by anti-liberation forces.
+One commentator voicing the widely held belief that Abul Fateh was "a victim of conspiracy hatched against him by anti-liberation forces.

 Retirement

-Retiring in 1982, he lived with his wife Mahfuza Fateh in Dhaka for ten years before they settled in London to be near their sons.
+Retiring in 1982, he lived with his wife Mahfuza Banu in Dhaka for ten years before they settled in London to be near their sons.

 Death and honours at funeral

-Fateh died in London of natural causes at 0745 on 4 December 2010.
+Abul Fateh died in London of natural causes at 0745 on 4 December 2010.